Magic Lantern Video & Book Store

 movie theaters in Ohio: see below

-Poteau Theater in Poteau, OK
+Poteau Theater in Poteau, Oklahoma

 movie theaters in Oregon: see below